This post may contain affiliate links. Please read our disclosure policy.

 How To Make Crab Cakes

-These step-by-step photos and instructions help you visualize how to make a small batch of baked crab cakes.
+These photos and instructions help you visualize how to make a small batch of baked crab cakes.
 See the recipe box below for ingredient amounts and full recipe instructions.

 crab cakes mixture in a bowl